-QUALIFICATION DESCRIPTION OFTIME ASSESSMENT OF STUDY AWARDS UCAS POINTS?
-ENTRY REQUIREMENTS WORK EXPERIENCE WHAT DOES IT LEAD TO?
-APPRENTICESHIPS A real job with training and a salary.
-1 Year minimum Apprenticeship dependent (inc. demonstrations, presentations and/or exams) 2/3 With the possibility to progress to higher apprenticeships No - Employer dependent - Age 16+ - Evidence of interest and ability to complete Yes (paid job, with at least 20% off the job training) - Higher level or degree apprenticeship - University/College - Work www.apprenticeships.gov.uk up to level 7 A LEVELS An academic qualification, similar in style to GCSEs, that prepares you for further study.
-2 Years Mostly exams at the end of the course ω Yes For individual schools and colleges to decide (commonly 5 GCSEs at grades 4 and above) N - Apprenticeship - University/College - Work TLEVELS A technical study programme, equivalent to 3 A levels, with an industry placement that makes up 20% of the course.
-T Levels are designed to give you the skills that employers need.
-2 Years Exams, projects and practical assignments ω Yes Set by each school/college Yes (80% classroom, 20% work) - Apprenticeship - University/College - Work TECHNICAL/VOCATIONAL QUALIFICATIONS Qualifications which teach you how to do tasks specifically related to the industry and role you want to be in.
-Course dependent Course dependent (coursework & exams) 1+ Some (course & awarding organisation dependent) Course dependent Course dependent - Apprenticeship - College - Work (e.g. some Pearson BTECs, Cambridge Technicals, City and Guilds Diplomas, AQA Technical, VTCT Diplomas and many others) APPLIED QUALIFICATIONS (e.g., Seen Pearing ETES and seen Code/digs Technicals, NIE Options, AM Cortificates, NOT Applied and many others).
-Qualifications that prepare you for further study by combining academic learning with practical skills to give you a broad overview of working in a sector.
-Course dependent Course dependent (coursework & exams) ω Yes Set by each school/college Course dependent - Apprenticeship - University/College - Work TRAINEESHIPS A work focused study programme that prepares you for an apprenticeship or work.
-6 Weeks - 6 Months A formal job or exit interview with written feedback.
-Coursework and exams are course dependent N/A No Have little to no work experience and qualified below Level 3 Yes - Apprenticeship - Work
+QUALIFICATION DESCRIPTION LENGTH ASSESSMENT LEVEL AWARDS ENTRY WORK WHAT DOES IT OFTIME OF STUDY UCAS POINTS?
+REQUIREMENTS EXPERIENCE LEAD TO?
+APPRENTICESHIPS A real job with training and a malary.
+1 Year minimum Apprenticeship dependent (inc. demonstrations, presentations and/or exams) 2/3 Auth the possibility to progress to Higher No - Employer dependent - Age 16+ - Evidence of interest and ability to complete Yes (paid job, with at least 20% off the job training) - Higher level or degree apprenticeship - University/College - Work man intercent/amonths (fair care up to level ?
+ALEVELS An academic qualification, similar in style to BCSEs, that prepares you for further study.
+2 Years Mostly exams at the end of the course to: Yes For individual schools and colleges to decide (commonly 5 GCSEs at grades 4 and above) No - Apprenticeship - University/College - Work T LEVELS A technical study programme, equivalent to 3 A levels, with an industry placement that makes up 20% of the course.
+I Levels are designed to give you the skills that employers need.
+2 Years Exams, projects and practical assignments (4a) Yes Set by each school/college yes (80% classroom, 20% work) - Apprenticeship - University/College - Nork TECHNICAL/VOCATIONAL QUALIFICATIONS Qualifications which teach you how to do tasks specifically related to the industry and role you want to be in.
+Course dependent Coursework & exams) ٠ Some (course & awarding organisation dependent) Course dependent Course dependent - Apprenticeship - College - Work 19-0, used Reprint BTD.
+Dating Systematics 2519 and Gallet Statement App Substitut.
+VECT Statement and new attents.
+V APPLIED QUALIFICATIONS Qualifications that prepare you for further study by combining ecademic learning with practical skills to give you a broad overview of working in a sector.
+Course dependent Course dependent (coursework & exams) 60 Yes Set by each school/college Course dependent - Apprenticeship - University/College - Nork TRAINEESHIPS A work focused study programme that prepares you for an apprenticeship or work.
+6 Weeks + 6 Wonths A formal job or exit interview with written feedback.
+Coursework and exams are course dependent N/A No Have little to no work experience and qualified below Level 3 Yes - Apprenticeship - Work ~ ~ ~ ~

-Levels are designed to indicate the complexity of qualifications and apprenticeships, allowing people to draw comparisons and understand where they sit in relation to the other options which are available.
+Sind out more about the different levels at www.gbv.ub/what-different-qualification-levels-mean Visit national arrews. service gov.uk for internation about careers, training and work.
+Levels are designed to indicate the complexity of qualifications and apprenticebing, allowing people to draw comparisons and understand where they sit in relation to the other options which are evaluable.
 There are 8 levels plus entry level, with the higher levels offering the highest difficulty.